 This chapter presents a review of related literature which is done thematically as per study objectives.
-It consists of theoretical review, and actual review of the problem
+It consists of theoretical review, and actual review of the problem.

-2.1 Theoretical review
+2.1 Conceptual review

-Alcohol refers to a class of chemical products all of which consists of chemically bounded atoms of carbon, hydrogen and oxygen it is acommonly abused substance that contributes to many athousands of deaths each year.
-In the USA, alone, alcohol s responsible for over 17,000 deaths on the roads due to drinking (Dui or D.W.I) which is 41% of all USA road accidents
+Alcohol refers to a class of chemical products all of which consists of chemically bounded atoms of carbon, hydrogen and oxygen it is a commonly abused substance that contributes too many thousands of deaths each year.
+In the USA, alone, alcohol is responsible for over 17,000 deaths on the roads due to drinking (Dui or D.W.I) which is 41% of all USA road accidents.
 Kesster, et al, (1996) stated that alcohol abuse is one of the most serious problems that presently face Mbarara municipality.
 The life time prevalence rate for substances abuse disorder is estimated to be about 26.6%.